NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Agents of Edgewatch/Clockwork Injector.md

     desc: " (manipulate) The clockwork assassin spends 1 hour of its operational time to repair itself, regaining 25 Hit Points and refilling its integrated projectile launcher with 4 spinning blades (to a maximum of 10) and 2 smoke bombs (to a maximum of 5)."

   - name: "Smoke Bomb Launcher"
     desc: "`pf2:1` (manipulate) The clockwork assassin launches a smoke bomb.
-A screen of thick, opaque smoke fills a 10-foot burst within 60 feet of the clockwork assassin.
+A screen of thick, opaque smoke fills a @Template[burst|distance:10] within 60 feet of the clockwork assassin.
 Creatures within the area are concealed, and all other creatures are concealed to them.
 The smoke lasts for 1 minute or until dispersed by a strong wind."

   - name: "[[Bestiary Ability Glossary/Sneak Attack|Sneak Attack]]"
     desc: "  The clockwork assassin's Strikes deal an additional 3d6+4 precision damage to [[Conditions/Off-Guard|Off-Guard]] creatures."